0707-aayu/PatternAnalysis-2025/recognition/HipMRI_VQVAE_s4831001/README.md

 ## Results & Discussion

-• Training and validation curves converged smoothly with no signs of overfitting (SSIM gap < 0.02).
+• Training and validation curves converged well without overfitting (SSIM gap < 0.02).
-• The final model achieved:
+• The final model's acheivements are as follows:
   - **Mean SSIM:** 0.935 ± 0.011
   - **Mean Reconstruction Loss:** 0.024
   - **Codebook Perplexity:** ≈ 270–300
-• Reconstructions retained sharp tissue boundaries and anatomical structure consistency.
+• The reconstructions not only preserved the sharp tissue boundaries but it also maintained the consistency and coherence of the anatomical structures.
-• Data augmentation notably improved generalization and robustness to scanner variations.
+• Data augmentation improved generalization as well as robustness to scanner variations.

 ---